 Shopping for a grammar geek who might be considering putting their talents into an at-home career?

 And there you have it.
-More than 40 gift ideas for anyone who loves our language – especially correcting it.
+More than 40 gift ideas for anyone who loves the English language – especially correcting it.
 I hope it saves you time and money and helps you pick out that perfect gift!

 Do you LOVE any of the items on my list?
 Did I miss any of your favorites?
 Are you bringing something special home just for you after seeing it here?
 Let me know in the comments!